mikko4/playlist-analysis/README.md

 # playlist-builder

-link playlist or song on spotify, build curated playlist of similar songs -> adjust temp. to get more random songs
+link playlist on spotify, get back analysis of playlist -> metrics on danceability, energy, etc

-generate cover art for your playlist
+-> recommended songs to add

--> input playlist title, get back dall.e image cover
+generate custom cover art for playlist based on analysis or custom keywords -> dall.e